Taylor Stallworth: Carolina Panthers

 On June 29, 2023, Stallworth signed with the Carolina Panthers.
 On August 29, 2023, he was released for final roster cuts, but signed to the Panthers' practice squad the following day.
 He was released on September 11.

 Houston Texans (second stint)

 On October 4, 2023, Stallworth was signed to the Houston Texans practice squad, but was released three days later.

 Tennessee Titans

 On October 9, 2023, Stallworth was signed to the Tennessee Titans practice squad, and signed to the active roster five days later.
 He was placed on injured reserve on October 25.
 He was released on November 14, 2023.

 San Francisco 49ers

 On December 21, 2023, Stallworth was signed to the San Francisco 49ers practice squad, but was released few days later.

 Washington Commanders

 Stallworth signed with the Washington Commanders on August 4, 2024.
 He was placed on injured reserve on August 27, 2024, and released with an injury settlement on September 5, 2024.

 Michigan Panthers

 On April 25, 2025, Stallworth signed with the Michigan Panthers of the United Football League (UFL).

+St. Louis Battlehawks

+On January 13, 2026, Davis was selected by the St. Louis Battlehawks in the 2026 UFL Draft.